Trust Pilot Reviews

 How Can a Commercial Ceiling Fan Benefit My Business?

-The number one concern of business owners when investing in any upgraded infrastructure is, “How can this benefit me?”
-When it comes to commercial ceiling fans, the advantages are glaringly obvious.
-Commercial fans offer a range of impressive benefits, including:
+Business owners investing in any upgraded infrastructure ask, “How can this benefit me?”
+When it comes to commercial ceiling fans, the advantages are compelling.
+Commercial fans offer impressive benefits, including:

-• Lower Utility Costs: Commercial fans are incredibly powerful in settings where commercial HVAC systems would struggle to perform.
-The costs associated with using air conditioning in a large warehouse or store are enormous.
-Fans can either be used as the sole source of climate control, or in conjunction with an existing HVAC system to help reduce energy costs.
+• Lower Utility Costs: Commercial fans perform exceptionally in settings where commercial HVAC systems struggle.
+The costs associated with air conditioning in large warehouses or stores are enormous.
+Fans can serve as the sole source of climate control or work in conjunction with existing HVAC systems to reduce energy costs by 20-30%.

 • Improved Air Quality: Air circulation and ventilation are crucial in commercial settings.
-Fans help move air throughout the facility, reducing the concentration of volatile organic compounds (VOCs), the growth of mold spores, and other indoor pollutants.
+Fans move air throughout the facility, reducing the concentration of volatile organic compounds (VOCs), limiting mold spore growth, and minimizing other indoor pollutants.

-• Lower Temperature and Improved Working Conditions: High employee satisfaction is directly related to improved productivity.
-The installation of commercial fans helps lower interior temperatures, ensuring that your business is both comfortable and in regulatory compliance.
+• Enhanced Working Conditions: High employee satisfaction directly correlates to improved productivity.
+Installing commercial fans helps lower interior temperatures, ensuring your business remains comfortable and maintains regulatory compliance.

-• More Comfortable Customers: For public-facing businesses, it’s crucial that customers feel comfortable.
-A fan installation can remove stagnant air and make their experience more enjoyable.
+• More Comfortable Customers: For public-facing businesses, customer comfort is crucial.
+A fan installation removes stagnant air and creates a more enjoyable experience for visitors.

-• Significant Tax Incentives: Recent legislation, namely the Inflation Reduction Act, has made it incredibly advantageous to install energy-efficient products in a business, of which commercial ceiling fans qualify.
-Most business owners can offset a significant portion of their installation costs.
+• Significant Tax Incentives: Recent legislation, including the Inflation Reduction Act, has made it advantageous to install energy-efficient products in businesses.
+Commercial ceiling fans qualify, and most business owners can offset a significant portion of installation costs.

 Selecting Commercial Fans: Main Factors to Consider

-With a range of different fan sizes, styles, and power levels, settling on one can be confusing for business owners and contractors alike.
-When purchasing a commercial ceiling fan, forethought must be taken.
-Planning an installation ahead of time ensures that the fans purchased will fit and provide the desired functionality.
-Below are some of the main factors to consider.
+With a range of different fan sizes, styles, and power levels, settling on one can confuse business owners and contractors alike.
+When purchasing commercial ceiling fans, careful planning ensures the selected units will fit and provide desired functionality.
+Below are the main factors to consider.

 Coverage Area

-The size of a building is the most important consideration to make when deciding on a fan.
-Calculating the amount of square footage that needs to be cooled by a fan is typically the first starting point when selecting a product.
-To determine the general coverage area, measure the length and width of the applicable areas and multiply these two values.
+Building size represents the most important consideration when deciding on a fan.
+Calculating the square footage that needs cooling typically serves as the first starting point when selecting a product.
+To determine general coverage area, measure the length and width of applicable areas and multiply these two values.
+We typically recommend one large fan for every 1,500-2,500 square feet, though this varies based on ceiling height and application requirements.

 Airflow Rates

-After the coverage area is determined, consider the airflow rates of each fan.
-Airflow volume is typically measured in cubic feet per minute (CFM).
-The higher this value, the harder the fan will work, and the cooler the surrounding area will be.
+After determining coverage area, consider the airflow rates of each fan.
+Airflow volume is measured in cubic feet per minute (CFM).
+Higher values indicate the fan will work harder and cool the surrounding area more effectively.
+Many factors influence CFM, creating a balancing act to achieve optimum airflow:

 • Pitch: Pitch refers to the angle of the fan’s blades.
-Generally speaking, the greater the pitch, the higher the CFM.
+Generally speaking, greater pitch equals higher CFM output.

 • Number of Blades: Fans with more blades typically move more air than those with fewer.
-However, the greater the number of blades, the more strain on the fan’s motor and the more noise that is produced.
+However, additional blades create more strain on the motor and produce more noise.

-• Motor: While the motor itself does not necessarily create better airflow, a larger size can accommodate more fan blades and greater pitches, ultimately leading to increased airflow.
+• Motor: While the motor itself doesn’t necessarily create better airflow, larger sizes can accommodate more fan blades and greater pitches, ultimately leading to increased airflow.

-• Sweep: The sweep of a fan is the diameter of the fan’s blades.
-In other words, it’s the size of the circle that the blades produce when spinning.
-The larger the sweep, the wider the vertical air columns that are produced, resulting in higher CFMs.
+• Sweep: The sweep represents the diameter of the fan’s blades—the size of the circle produced when spinning.
+Larger sweeps create wider vertical air columns, resulting in higher CFMs.

 Fan Dimensions: How to Size a Commercial Ceiling Fan?

-It’s also important to account for the minimum mounting height of a fan.
-This can vary based on each product, so be sure to read individual specifications.
-Remember to account for immovable obstructions in the space, such as shelving or machinery.
-Energy Star recommends that fans are mounted with at least 7 feet of space between the floor and the fan’s blades for maximum safety.
+It’s also important to account for minimum mounting height requirements.
+This varies based on each product, so read individual specifications carefully.
+Remember to account for immovable obstructions like shelving or machinery.
+Energy Star recommends mounting fans with at least 7 feet of space between the floor and fan blades for maximum safety.

 Wet/Damp Rating

-One factor that many consumers forget to consider is the ability of a fan to be subjected to moisture.
+Many consumers forget to consider a fan’s ability to withstand moisture exposure.
 Many fans are only rated for dry, interior use.
-Certain applications, like patios and other outdoor-exposed spaces, will need to have fans that are UL or ETL wet-rated.
+Certain applications, like patios and other outdoor-exposed spaces, require fans that are UL or ETL wet-rated for proper operation and safety.

 Technical Features

 Additional technical features can be considered based on desired performance after coverage area, airflow rate, and sizing have been determined.
-Many fans have a reversible setting that can be useful in the winter, as it drags warm air from the ceiling down to the floor below.
-Some fans also have variable speed settings that allow a user to change the amount of air that is circulating in the room.
+Many fans include reversible settings useful in winter, as they draw warm air from the ceiling down to the floor below.
+Some fans also offer variable speed settings allowing users to adjust air circulation in the room.
+Most of our commercial customers choose fans with 0-10V dimming capability for maximum control and energy savings during partial occupancy periods.

 How to Install a Commercial Ceiling Fan?

-As mentioned, one of the main reasons why building owners are drawn to commercial ceiling fans is that their installation is much less expensive and labor-intensive than a comprehensive HVAC system.
-Despite the simple nature of the job, it’s still highly recommended to seek professional assistance from a contractor who understands proper mount bracing and electrical wiring.
+As mentioned, one of the main reasons building owners are drawn to commercial ceiling fans is their installation costs significantly less and requires less labor than comprehensive HVAC systems.
+Despite the straightforward nature of the job, we highly recommend seeking professional assistance from contractors who understand proper mount bracing and electrical wiring.
 A general overview of their process includes:

 1. Turning off the local power disconnect.